gmlewis/bible-codes/TheLittleBook.md

 And it is I, Yeshua HaMashiach who will rule the nations with a rod of iron by the hands of many Kings and Priests of whom I will coronate and ordain to the highest service, and they are the first fruits of the dead, and they are immortal never to die again and of their reward is there no end, because they came to me willingly in the days of grace and I gathered them to myself in my body recreated as one new man whether they were Judean or Gentile, whether they were bond or free.
 They will have many enablements and abilities and attributes given them for their faithfulness because they are my over-comers who overcame all things by the blood of the lamb.
 Because it is the Lamb of God who overcame the fallen ones at calvary forevermore and it is the Lion of the Tribe of Judah who will utterly subjugate the creation to Yahweh, even so that Yahweh may be all in all when I will present to him the subjected creation because I must reign until all of my enemies are made my footstool, and it is the Lion of the Tribe of Judah that will trample every aspect of Satans kingdom under my mighty and eternal feet.
 Wherefore, I am he in whom the lamb shall unite in full peace and unity with the lion because my eternal purposes will be done forevermore and there is nothing and no one who can stand against Yeshua HaMashiach and my times have come where I will reveal myself to the inhabitants of the earth.
 Behold, I come with clouds, and every eye shall see me: yea, even they which pierced me through: and all kindreds of the earth shall wail before me, even so, Amen.
-I am Yeshua HaMashiach who is about to reveal himself to the earth and all the world will know that there is a God in heaven and the ways of Yahweh will fill the earth in holy righteousness.
+I am Yeshua HaMashiach who is about to reveal himself to the earth and all the world will know that there is a God in heaven and the ways of Yahweh will fill the earth in holy righteousness.
-I am Christ Jesus, your ascended and resurrected Lord, King, High Priest, and Messiah!
+I am Christ Jesus, your ascended and resurrected Lord, King, High Priest, and Messiah!
-I am he who has sent my holy Words by my messenger and servant and by my messenger and servant have my holy Words been sent!
+I am he who has sent my holy Words by my messenger and servant and by my messenger and servant have my holy Words been sent!
 Because my mighty messenger has faithfully returned to his eternal calling after much chastisement, repentance, and purification in my atoning blood; and I have received him to myself in my love for the penitent whoever they may be that come to me with a contrite heart.
 And to my messenger did I reveal The Little Book that John the Revelator was commanded to seal up so it could be revealed in its time, of which book contains the voice of the seven thunders even all of which is The Everlasting Gospel and he has announced my Words faithfully as commanded, of which testimony John the Revelator wrote and witnessed.

 386